macloo/bootstrap4-beginners/README.md

 * *grid_example_one_row.html* &mdash; Demo of the full 12-column grid, breaking at each one of the five Bootstrap breakpoints (xs, sm, md, lg, xl) to reformat from 12 to 6 to 4 to 3 to 1 column(s) as you resize the window.
 It uses Bootstrap CSS but no JavaScript.

-* *example_with_added_fonts.html* &mdash; This page uses Google fonts to override the Bootstrap 4 defaults.
-It also uses responsive images with Bootstrap 4 styles, and flexible column styles as well.
-The page has *an added style sheet* that changes only a few things, including all the fonts on the page.
-Font size using rems is explained in the *added_styles.css* file.
-This page uses Bootstrap CSS, plus *added_styles.css*, but no JavaScript.

 There are many more complex [examples](http://getbootstrap.com/docs/4.1/examples/) at the Bootstrap site.